markxnelson/weblogic-kubernetes-operator/content/userguide/managing-domains/ingress/ingress.md

 #### Steps to set up an Ingress load balancer

-a.
-Install the Ingress controller.
+1. Install the Ingress controller.

     After the Ingress controller is running, it monitors Ingress resources in a given namespace(s) and acts accordingly.

-b.
-Create Ingress resource(s).
+1. Create Ingress resource(s).

     Ingress resources contain routing rules to one or more backends.
 An Ingress controller is responsible to apply the rules to the underlying load balancer.
     There are two approaches to create the Ingress resource:

       * Use the Helm chart [ingress-per-domain](../kubernetes/samples/charts/ingress-per-domain).

         Each Ingress provider supports a number of annotations in Ingress resources.
 This Helm chart allows you to define the routing rules without dealing with the detailed provider-specific annotations.
 Currently we support two Ingress providers: Traefik and Voyager.

      * Create the Ingress resource manually from a YAML file.

         Manually create an Ingress YAML file and then apply it to the Kubernetes cluster.

 #### Guide and samples for Traefik and Voyager/HAProxy
 Traefik and Voyager/HAProxy are both popular Ingress controllers.